openmrs/openmrs-standalone/readme.txt

 The release/distribution (end user) folder structure should look like this:

 contextname-runtime.properties       e.g openmrs-runtime.properties, openmrs-1.6.1-runtime.properties, openmrs-1.9.0-runtime.properties, etc
+									 If you want to use this runtime properties file, make sure that the web application context name does not match with any existing runtime properties file in say the user's home folder.
+This is because of the openmrs runtime properties file search order which will only look in the current application folder as the last resort if no runtime properties file has been found in any of the other possible locations.

 standalone-0.0.1-SNAPSHOT.jar        This is the output executable jar for this standalone project.
 									 You can build this right from eclipse by right clicking on the project and then select Export -> Java -> Runnable JAR file.
 									 The name of this jar file needs to be standalone-0.0.1-SNAPSHOT.jar because it is